camunda/camunda-docs-manual/content/user-guide/process-engine/authorization-service.md

 authorizationService.saveAuthorization(auth);
 ```

-As a result, the given user or group will have permission to READ the referenced filter.
+As a result, the given user or group will have permission to **Read** the referenced filter.

 Another possible example would be to restrict the group of persons who are allowed to start a specific process: